 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Themes FAQ.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Themes FAQ.

 - 1 Where can I find more Moodle themes?

 - 2 How do I install a new theme?

 - 3 How do I control what themes show up where?

 - 4 How do I create a custom theme?

 - 5 Can I assign a specific theme to a course?